“Fit” and Diversity. How They Work Together!

-The popular saying – “culture eats strategy” – has generated wide spread emphasis on hiring employees who not only have the skills and experience to do the work, but are the “right fit” with an organization’s culture.
+The popular phrase, “culture eats strategy” – has generated wide spread emphasis on hiring employees who not only have the skills and experience to do the work, but are the “right fit” with an organization’s culture.
 I’m a big fan of this concept and blog on this topic often.

-Hiring for “cultural fit” can actually diversify the mix of employees on your team (in terms of their race, gender, age, etc.( if you take the time to define those elements of culture directly linked to the team’s performance.
+Hiring for “cultural fit” can diversify the mix of employees on your team (in terms of their race, gender, age, etc.) provided the team and its leadership takes the time to define those elements of culture that are actually linked to the team’s preferred style of working together, and the prospective employee’s job satisfiers.

 If by “culture”we mean how people inside an organization typically behave, your team’s culture should be fairly simple to observe and describe.
-Using behavioral definitions of “what is”, your culture can be evaluated for its diversity and inclusion based on what behaviors get noticed and rewarded and what behaviors get ignored or punished.
-If the behaviors that get noticed (in good or bad ways) are independent of an individuals race, gender, age, sexual preference, etc., real diversity and inclusion thrives.
+Using behavioral definitions, a team’s or company culture can be described in many ways including how team members communicate with one another, how problems get solved, what behaviors get noticed, recognized and rewarded and what behaviors get ignored, even punished.

-What do we know about how different companies do culture?
+What do we know about how different companies or teams create culture?

 1. We’ve experienced companies who are very good at “walking their talk”……..actually behaving in a day to day basis in the ways they say the do – while others have gotten very good at living with their own disconnects.

 We know that most job candidates prefer the former.
-We also know they are quick to notice disconnects.
+We also know that if a team’s culture has not been described accurately, they are quick to notice the disconnects.

-2. We’ve seen companies define the behavioral elements of their culture so narrowly that they have systematically excluded employees of a particular age, background or perspective – ultimately compromising their commitments to diversity and inclusion.
+2. We’ve seen companies define the behavioral elements of their culture so narrowly that they have inadvertently excluded employees of a particular age, background or perspective – ultimately compromising their commitments to diversity.

 As example, if a team hires only people who are verbally outgoing, they may be overlooking job candidates of a certain age, sex or ethnicity where verbal expression isn’t the norm – not good.
 Is there a reason why its been so difficult for employees over 45-50 to get hired by tech companies?

-3. When it comes to HIRING for “fit” there are companies who have been able to turn their hiring process into a very important strategic advantage – they consistently hire top performers.
+3. When it comes to HIRING for “fit” there are companies who have been able to turn their hiring process into a very important strategic advantage – they carefully describe their aspirational culture, and consistently hire people who are really good “fits” with that culture.

-I remember back to the early days of Microsoft, where job candidates would describe an exceptionally grueling hiring process which appeared to be focused on a candidate’s mental acuity, creativity, and an aptitude for thinking outside the box.
+I remember back to the early days of Microsoft, where job candidates would describe an exceptionally grueling hiring process which from the outside appeared to be geared to uncovering a candidate’s mental acuity, stamina, intellectual creativity, and an aptitude for thinking outside the box.
 Their HR team at the time had carefully thought thru the performance based components of their culture and carefully defined a hiring process that would hire candidates that “fit”.
-The results of this type of hiring discipline was undisputable.
+The results of this type of hiring process and the discipline to which it was executed, spoke for themselves.

-What we believe is most important about hiring for “cultural fit”?
+What is most important about hiring for “cultural fit”?

 - Defining “culture” and making “fit” a part of your hiring process requires a rigorous focus on the way you want your company to perform, how you want the employees on your team to work together.
 It takes a strong vision to make a performance based culture intentional; it takes careful planning to craft a hiring process that supports that vision.
 We have observed that this is the type of work that will fuel both diversity and inclusion, if you do it well.